Shad-0/Shad-0.github.io/_posts/2018-08-10-Responder.md

 ![Kerberos]({{ "/images/responder/kerberos.gif" | absolute_url }})

 To summarize the above, at logon, the client contacts the Key Distribution Center (KDC) and requests a Ticket Ticket Grating Ticket (TGT) from the KDC.
-The KDC valdiates the users information, such as permissions and group memberships, and if they check out it will issue a TGT.
+The KDC valdiates the users information, such as permissions and group memberships, and if they check out it will return a TGT.
 If the user then wishes to access a service, it will need to supply the TGT as well as the target's service principal name (SPN).
-A SPN [is the name by which a Kerberos client uniquely identifies an instance of a service for a given Kerberos target computer](https://social.technet.microsoft.com/wiki/contents/articles/717.service-principal-names-spns-setspn-syntax-setspn-exe.aspx)
+A SPN [is the name by which a Kerberos client uniquely identifies an instance of a service for a given Kerberos target computer.](https://social.technet.microsoft.com/wiki/contents/articles/717.service-principal-names-spns-setspn-syntax-setspn-exe.aspx)
-After verifying the data in the TGT (which only the KDC can read). the KDC will issue a TGS back to the client which *is signed with the target SPN's NTLM hash*.
+After verifying the data in the TGT (which only the KDC can read) the KDC will issue a TGS back to the client which *is signed with the target SPN's NT hash*.
 The TGS will then be presented to the service, which will ultimately decide whether or not to provide access.

 We are interested in step 3/4.
 In modern systems, Kerberos uses AES encryption to encrypt the TGS ticket.
 However, this was not introduced until [Windows Vista/ and Windows 2008](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc749438(v=ws.10)).
-Since Active Directory's introduction in Windows 2000, Windows has used RC4_HMAC symmetric encryption which uses the target SPN's NT (or NTLM as some of you may know it) hash as the encryption/decryption key!
+Since Active Directory's introduction in Windows 2000, Windows has used RC4_HMAC symmetric encryption which uses the target SPN's NT hash as the encryption/decryption key!
 Even though AES is the default, RC4 is still found due to compatability requriements (since some services/systems do not yet support AES).
-If we look at the graffic above, any user can request a TGT from the KDC with valid domain credentials.
+If we look at the graphic above, any user can request a TGT from the KDC with valid domain credentials.
 These do not have to belong to any privileged group - Kerberos lets the target service/system decide whether or not to grant permission to the user to use the service - which means any low privilege account can get as many TGS tickets for different SPN's as we want!
 There are certain restrictions in regards to which SPN's are better for cracking and why, and if you'd like to know more I strongly recommend going [here](https://files.sans.org/summit/hackfest2014/PDFs/Kicking%20the%20Guard%20Dog%20of%20Hades%20-%20Attacking%20Microsoft%20Kerberos%20%20-%20Tim%20Medin(1).pdf) and [here](https://adsecurity.org/?p=2293).

 Cool, so how does this help us?
-Well, the accounts created for services are usually over permissioned and part of the Domain Admin's group, as well as have passwords that are set to not expire, usually created by a human (which as we know are horrible at creating truly random passwords).
-This means if we request TGS tickets encrypted with RC4 for a specific (or all available) SPN's, we can then attempt to open the tickets by computing various NTHashes and trying to open the ticket.
-If we are succesful, it means we have the correct NTHash, which means we would have found the correct password for the target service account!
+Well, the accounts created for services are usually over permissioned and part of the Domain/Enterprise Admin's group, as well as have passwords that are set to not expire, usually created by a human (which as we know are horrible at creating truly random passwords).
+This means if we request TGS tickets and request they are encrypted with RC4 for a specific (or all available) SPN's, we can then attempt to open the tickets by computing various NT Hashes and trying to open the ticket.
+If we are succesful, it means we have the correct NT Hash, which means we would have found the correct password for the target service account!
 The best part? ***All this is done offline***.
-The attack is very hard to detect, because there are no explotis being launched, no malware being placed on any target system, and no bruteforcing being done against
+The attack is very hard to detect, because there are no exploits being launched, no malware being placed on any system, and no bruteforcing being done against
 AD.
 Although there [are ways to detect the attack](https://adsecurity.org/?p=3513), we felt fairly confident the logs were not being monitored to this degree.

 We used Impacket's GetSPNs.py to request a list of all suiteable SPN's for cracking using one of the cracked accounts, and got to work.
 A short time later, there was a hit.
 Sure enough, after checking the account's